-It is the Board's intention that the Company will pursue its investment objective and investment policy as detailed on pages 20 to 24.
+It is the Board's intention that the Company will pursue its investment objective and investment policy as detailed above.
 Further comments on the outlook for the Company for the 2020 financial year and the main trends and factors likely to affects its future development, performance and position are contained within the Chair's Statement and the Portfolio Adviser's Review.